 New Ocean Leaders reinforcing political mandates: host nation scientists, influencers and political leaders are at heart of all news, digital media and educational content.
 In undertaking the first descents into their national waters, they become a new cadre of Ocean Leaders helping to inspire public engagement and reinforce political mandates.

 International coverage delivering economic value: Nekton’s partnerships with Associated Press and Sky serves to put each nation in the global spotlight and showcase their ocean commitments.
 Global exposure amplifies each nation’s marine environments, promoting them as a tourism destination, a critical pillar for their sustainable blue economies.

 CRITICAL CAPACITY FOR 30 X 30

-The shortage of marine scientists, policymakers and ocean managers who are fully versed in the use of scientific data, marine policy, and the law is one of the most critical challenges facing the long-term sustainable governance and sustainable development of the Indian Ocean.
+The global shortage of marine scientists, policymakers and ocean managers who have the resources to fully use scientific data to direct marine policy and the law is one of the most critical challenges facing the long-term sustainable governance and sustainable development of the Indian Ocean.

-At a national and regional level, First Descent invests in the development of the leadership, tools, skills, knowledge and networks across marine science, conservation and ocean management.
+At a national and regional level, First Descent invests in the sharing and development of the leadership, tools, skills, knowledge and networks across marine science, conservation and ocean management.